 The bias adjustment factor was applied to the diffusion tube results situated at roadside locations only, as the co-location study is based on roadside measurements.
 Diffusion tubes located at urban background locations were not adjusted.

-Table 2.5 Results of NO2 Diffusion Tubes 2013
+Table 2.5 Results of Nitrogen Dioxide Diffusion Tubes in 2014